ausnimbus/s2i-nodejs/README.md

 });
 ```

 The AusNimbus builder provides you with a convenient `WEB_MEMORY` environment variable.
 The value should be set in MB to the expected memory requirements of your application.

-When set, the AusNimbus builder will automatically tune the `WEB_CONCURRENCY` and `NODE_ARGS` based on your `WEB_MEMORY` value.
+`WEB_CONCURRENCY` and `NODE_ARGS` will be automatically tuned based on your `WEB_MEMORY` value.

 NAME             | Description
 -----------------|-------------
 WEB_MEMORY       | Specify expected memory requirements of your application in MB (ie. 512)
-WEB_CONCURRENCY  | Convenient automatically calculated variable based on `MEMORY_AVAILABLE / WEB_MEMORY`
+WEB_CONCURRENCY  | Automatically calculated variable based on `MEMORY_AVAILABLE / WEB_MEMORY`
 NODE_ARGS        | Arguments passed to `node`.
 By default it will automatically tune the environment based on your memory limit.

 ## Versions